Mission

 ![]() |

-Maria Alicia Scott is a 70 year old cis-gender woman, grandmother, great-grandmother, sister, and friend, who’s been living with AIDS for almost 30 years.
+Maria Alicia Scott is a 71-year-old cis-gender woman, grandmother, great-grandmother, sister, and friend, who’s been living with AIDS for almost 30 years.
 Maria has proudly served on the UCLA CDU CFAR Community Advisory Board (CAB) since it began in 2021.
 She has served for 4 years as the Chairperson of the Harbor UCLA ACTG clinical research studies CAB, where she currently holds the position of Secretary and has been a dedicated CAB member on the UCLAFAN CAB for the past 8 years.
 Maria joined her 1st clinical research study at the University of Hawaii in 1996, just after she tested positive for HIV, learned she only had 100 t-cells, and was diagnosed with AIDS at the same time.
-Maria has been participating in research ever since and plans to continue participating in research by donating her body to science when she dies.
+Maria has been participating in research ever since and plans to continue when she dies by donating her body to science.

 ![]() |